Universal tradeoff relation between speed, uncertainty, and dissipation in nonequilibrium stationary states: Introduction

 The paper is organised as follows: in Sec.~\ref{sec:main}, we state the main results of this paper.
-In Sec.~\ref{sec:setup}, we discuss in detail the system setup for which the main results are derived.
-Secs.~\ref{sec:bounds} and \ref{sec:equal} present the derivations of the main results.
-Sec.~\ref{sec:bounds} derives a universal lower bound for the moments of first-passage times of dissipative currents in terms of the mean dissipation rate, and Sec.~\ref{sec:equal} derives equalities for the moments of first-passage times of the stochastic entropy production.
-In Sec.~\ref{sec:prev}, we relate the main results of this paper to results previously published in the literature.
-In Sec.~\ref{sec:Arrh}, we show that near equilibrium the derived lower bounds imply that mean first passage times are lower bounded by the Van't Hoff-Arrhenius law.
-In Sec.~\ref{sec:inf}, we show with an example how the derived bounds can be used to infer exactly the entropy production rate from the measurements of the trajectories of a stochastic process.
-We also show that this is not possible with the thermodynamic uncertainty relations.
-The paper ends with a discussion in Sec.~\ref{sec:discu} and after the discussion there are five appendices that contain technical details on the mathematical derivations.
+In Sec.~\ref{sec:setup}, we discuss the setup for which the main results are derived, viz., stochastic currents in Markov jump processes.
+In Sec.~\ref{sec:fp}, we derive the main results, within the setup of Markov jump processes, by using recent results on large deviations and martingales in stochastic thermodynamics.
+In Sec.~\ref{sec:seq} we provide an alternative derivation that is based on the theory of sequential hypothesis testing and which provides insights on extensions of the main results beyond Markov jump processes.
+In the following two Secs.~\ref{sec:prev} and \ref{sec:Arrh}, we relate the main results of this paper to results previously published in the literature and to the Van't Hoff-Arrhenius law, respectively.
+In Sec.~\ref{sec:inf}, we illustrate with an example the tightness of the first-passage time bounds when the stochastic current is proportional to the stochastic entropy production.
+The paper ends with a discussion in Sec.~\ref{sec:discu} and after the discussion there are several appendices that contain technical details on the mathematical derivations.